-This assignment is very different.
+This assignment is very different from the others.
 You will need to start working on it as soon as you can!

-You should start at least five days before you write the post, which is due Monday, Sept.
-19, at 9 a.m.
+You should start five days before you write the post, which is due Monday, Sept.
+11, at 9 a.m.
+You may start the required work before you read the articles.
+START with Step 1 below.

 Read the two assigned articles for the week before you start writing your blog post.
 Each article is quite different from the other.